WreckItTim/Optimization_Methods/README.md

 Nocedal, Jorge, and Stephen J. Wright.
 Numerical optimization.
 New York: Springer, 2006.
 Print.

 Done in a python notebook with examples at end, including visual represenations of the optimization search.

-Please let me know if you find bugs!